Who We Are

 Ashley M. Anderson

-Ashley M. Anderson currently serves as a Senior Human Resource Business Partner at Mountain Park Health Center.
+Ashley M. Anderson currently serves as a Senior Human Resource Professional for Creighton University Phoenix Health Sciences Campus.
 She brings over 8 years of Human Resources experience working in various industries to the board.
 Her expertise spans across Talent Acquisition, Employee Relations, Training and Development, and more.
 She also consults with small and medium businesses on HR needs as they arise.
 She also sits on the Board of the National Association for African Americans in Human Resources, State of Arizona Chapter.
-Ashley holds an MBA with an emphasis in Management from American Intercontinental University.
+Ashley holds an MBA with emphasis in Management from American Intercontinental University.

 Joanie Flatt, JD